 You can also listen to music through the watch’s mic, but I doubt anyone will do so (probably the same people who like to look at photos on their watch).

 The battery life is adequate.
 It’s better than the typical Wear OS watch, which lasts less than a day in my experience, but it’s no Fitbit or Galaxy Watch.

 I can typically get through a full day on a single charge, but I usually don’t have enough battery life to wear it overnight for sleep monitoring.
-The always-on monitor was switched off when I tested it, so expect even shorter battery life if you leave it on.
+The always-on monitor was switched off when I tested it, so expect an even shorter battery life if you leave it on.

 Wear OS doesn’t seem to have the best power-saving features on its own, so Fossil included three custom battery modes (for a total of four) to help your computer last a little longer.

-The first is regular mode, which keeps every function — venue, always-on display, NFC, mic, and everything else — switched on at the same time.
+The first is the regular mode, which keeps every function — venue, always-on display, NFC, mic, and everything else — switched on at the same time.
 Obviously, this is the fastest way to kill your battery.